Learning under Quantization for High-Dimensional Linear Regression: Appendix

 The appendix is organized as follows.
-In Section \ref{Initial Study}, we begin the analysis of excess risk bounds for the iteratively averaged quantized SGD by first deriving the update rule for the parameter deviation $\mathbf{w}_t - {\mathbf{w}^{(q)}}^*$ (detailed in Section \ref{Deviation of the Update Rule}) and second performing an excess risk decomposition (detailed in Section \ref{Decomposition of the Excess Risk}):
+In Section \ref{Initial Study}, we begin the analysis of excess risk bounds for the iteratively averaged quantized SGD by firstly deriving the update rule for the parameter deviation $\mathbf{w}_t - {\mathbf{w}^{(q)}}^*$ (detailed in Section \ref{Deviation of the Update Rule}) and secondly performing an excess risk decomposition (detailed in Section \ref{Decomposition of the Excess Risk}):

-We then conduct a refined analysis of $R_4$ and $R_3$ in Sections \ref{analyze R4} and \ref{analyze R3}, respectively.
-For $R_2$, we extend techniques from \citet{zou2023benign} in Section \ref{analyze R2}.
+We then conduct a refined analysis for $\mathrm{ApproxErr}$ in Sections \ref{analyze R4}.
+For $R_N$, we extend techniques from \citet{zou2023benign} in Section \ref{analyze R2}.
 In particular, we first introduce useful notations in Section \ref{Preliminary} and then present a comprehensive analysis of the update rule for $\mathbb{E}[\boldsymbol{\eta}_t \boldsymbol{\eta}_t^\top]$ in Section \ref{Initial study R2}.
 This analysis is crucial for adapting previous proof techniques to the quantized SGD setting.
 Based on these results, we perform a bias–variance decomposition in Section \ref{Bias-Variance Decomposition}, and analyze the bias and variance errors separately in Section \ref{Bounding the Bias Error} and \ref{Bounding the Variance Error}.
-Bounds for $R_1$ are derived in Section \ref{analyze R1}.
+In Section \ref{sec: master weight}, we include bounds when master weight is quantized.